GUIDEWIRE SOFTWARE, INC.

 We must all work to ensure prompt and consistent action against violations of this Code.
 However, in some situations it is difficult to know if a violation has occurred.
 Since we cannot anticipate every situation that will arise, it is important that we have a way to approach a new question or problem.
 These are the steps to keep in mind:

-• Make sure you have all the facts.
-In order to reach the right solutions, we must be as fully informed as possible.
+- Make sure you have all the facts.
+To reach the right solutions, we must be as fully informed as possible.

-• You may report ethical violations in confidence and without fear of retaliation.
-If your situation requires that your identity be kept secret, your anonymity will be protected.
+- You may report ethical violations in confidence and without fear of retaliation.
+If your situation requires that your identity be kept secret, your anonymity will be protected to the extent reasonably possible.
 The Company does not permit retaliation of any kind against employees for good faith reports of ethical violations.

 CODE OF ETHICS FOR CEO AND SENIOR FINANCIAL OFFICERS